 By implementing customized intake scripts, you can ensure a smooth intake process that will obtain all of the pertinent information necessary to convert prospects into clients.

 Potential clients call your firm to get an instant human reply.
 If they hear a recorded voice, chances of conversion drop dramatically.
 While using voicemail is better than not answering calls at all, it often forces prospects to continue shopping around.

 Not many people are ready to share confidential information with a machine.
 That’s why it’s imperative to ditch the voicemail and opt for more personal intake methods, like working with a legal call intake center.

 For phone calls, the ideal intake hold time is three rings or less.
 If you don’t answer the phone quickly enough, the potential client is likely to hang up and continue their law firm search.

-The best way to avoid lead loss is to have a dedicated intake expert answer the phone within three rings every time.
+The best way to avoid lead loss is to have a dedicated lawyer answering service to answer the phone within three rings every time.

 The same approach works for web forms.
 To catch leads before they start looking for other options, you should respond to web queries within three to five minutes with an outbound call.

 Oftentimes, neither receptionists nor lawyers have sufficient training and experience to field intake.
 The training process of a legal intake specialist involves learning the correct legal terminology, rehearsing scripts, practicing an empathic tone, knowing how to control a call, mastering conversion techniques, and much more.